Paid Family Caregiver Indiana: Get Paid Caring for a Loved one in Indiana

 Earnings for Family Caregivers Through Medicaid in Indiana

-For caregivers hired to care for their loved ones under the aforementioned waivers, the typical compensation on average is $14-$15 per hour in the state of Indiana.
+For caregivers hired to care for their loved ones under the aforementioned waivers, the typical compensation on average is $14 per hour or $50-60 per day in the state of Indiana.

 The hourly rate is contingent on several factors, including:

-• Program Guidelines: Each waiver program may specify particular rules and regulations concerning caregiver compensation, encompassing the maximum allowable hourly rate.
+Program Guidelines: Each waiver program may specify particular rules and regulations concerning caregiver compensation, encompassing the maximum allowable hourly or daily rate.

 Option 2: Assistance for Veterans and Support for Family Caregivers in Indiana